Collaboration Policy

 You are not allowed to post questions about the course or about any of the assignments on any website other than our Piazza page.

-If you are caught cheating on an assignment/exam and if it is your first offense, you will receive a 0 for that assignment/exam, and you will be reported to the appropriate department official.
-If you repeat this behavior and are caught again, you will receive an F for the course and you will be reported to the appropriate university personnel.
+If this your first time cheating, you will receive a 0 for the assignment/exam and you will be reported to the appropriate department official.
+If you repeat the behavior and are caught again, you will receive an F for the course and you will be reported to the appropriate university personnel.